brunoarine/whalesniffer/README.md

 _Example of superpixels creation using the SLIC algorithm._

 The most similar pixels are grouped in a "superpixel" and may or may not be connected, according to the parameters imposed on the algorithm.
 Because it uses k-averages, this superpixel creation algorithm is the most computationally efficient (ACHANTA et al., 2012).
-However, even so, the execution time was too high to apply this segmentation method in 100 test images.
+However, the execution time was too high to apply this segmentation method in 100 test images.
 Reducing the image to 20% of the original size has reduced the runtime without significantly impairing efficiency.

 After creating the superpixels, they are grouped into three larger groups using an agglomerative clustering algorithm.
 They perform a hierarchical clustering of the superpixels based on the Euclidean distance.
 This step is suggested by Pantofaru and Herbert (2005), whose work uses a superpixel algorithm called "mean-shift," predecessor of SLIC.